 chooning (n.), British:

-a piano tuning by my dad.
+2. a piano tuning carried out by my father

-It’s never too late to learn the family trade, as my father likes to remind me.
+• It’s never too late to learn the family trade, asDad likes to remind me.

 Stop taking the mick, will you?
 Piano tuning is a steady business.
 No one wants the electric ones.
 They might think they do—no need to hire a tuner—but within a year they’re sick of it.
 They wanted a perfectly tuned piano, but it’s not a piano—it’s an overpriced MIDI keyboard, for heaven’s sake!